PTSD: National Center for PTSD

-At least 10% of men in our country have suffered from trauma as a result of sexual assault.
-Like women, men who experience sexual assault may suffer from depression, PTSD, and other emotional problems as a result.
+At least 1 out of every 10 (or 10%) of men in our country have suffered from trauma as a result of sexual assault.
+Like women, men who experience sexual assault may suffer from depression, posttraumatic stress disorder (PTSD), and other emotional problems as a result.
 However, because men and women have different life experiences due to their different gender roles, emotional symptoms following trauma can look different in men than they do in women.

 Particularly when the assailant is a woman, the impact of sexual assault upon men may be downplayed by professionals and the public.
 However, men who have early sexual experiences with adults report problems in various areas at a much higher rate than those who do not.

 Men and boys who have been sexually assaulted are more likely to suffer from PTSD, anxiety disorders, and depression than those who have never been abused sexually.